francelwebdev/francelwebdev/README.md

 <p>
   https://cifoncia.herokuapp.com/

-  The Frontend is build with VueJS and Quasar framework.
+  The Frontend, an VueJS app build with Quasar framework.
   <br>
-  The Backend is build with NodeJS, ExpressJS and Prisma ORM.
+  The Backend, an GraphQL API build with NodeJS, ExpressJS, Prisma ORM.

 </p>